It’s That Time of Year Again…

 Magic Mountain – After receiving their 20th roller coaster in 2019, I wouldn’t expect too much for this park in 2020.
 That said, Magic Mountain is arguably the flagship Six Flags park, so I still think they will get something substantial.
 For 2020, I predict that Magic Mountain will receive a Sky Screamer, perhaps record breaking.

 Great America – My home park has recieved a lot of attention lately.
 In the past 6 years, we’ve received 3 new roller coasters, including Maxx Force in 2019.
-Each year I predict that Great America that the park will have an off year and focus on a water park expansion, and each year I’m wrong.
+Each year I predict that Great America will have an off year and focus on a water park expansion, and each year I’m wrong.
 Still, I think I’ll keep that prediction for 2020.

 Great Adventure – I feel like this park should have gotten a new coaster for a while now.
 It is one of Six Flags’ top tier parks, and the last coaster it received was a 4D Free fly clone back in 2015.
 So what the hell.
 In 2020, I predict that Great Adventure will receive a ground up RMC hybrid coaster.